strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .2 =
+* Now showing used codes and their suers along with unused codes on the Account/Profile pages.
+* Confirmation, Account, and Profile pages updated to use new code system.
+* Added a bunch of new functions for getting, saving, checking, parsing, and displaying invite codes.
+* Invite codes now store their parent's user ID in the code, to make checking valid codes faster.
+* Added support for multiple codes generated at checkout.
+Admins can define this with the PMPROIO_INVITE_CODES constant.

 = .1 =
 * This is the initial version of the plugin.